Airline SAS follows Nordic reforms, hopes not too late

 SAS has also only been able to employ pilots based in the Nordic region, whereas Norwegian - SAS’s main rival on regional flights - has kept its costs lower by hiring outside Scandinavia on contracts with lower wages.

 The financials of the two companies tell a clear tale.
-While SAS’s 2011 annual report showed its unit costs averaged 0.86 Swedish crowns per available seat flown over the year, Norwegian’s was 0.45 Norwegian crowns.
+While SAS’s 2011 annual report showed its unit costs averaged 0.86 Swedish crowns ($0.13) per available seat flown over the year, Norwegian’s was 0.45 Norwegian crowns ($0.08).

 Norwegian, with just 2,555 staff against SAS’s 15,000, made a pretax profit of 166.5 million Norwegian crowns in 2011, while SAS made a loss of 1.6 billion Swedish crowns.